thunlp/KernelGAT/README.md

 ![model](https://github.com/thunlp/KernelGAT/blob/master/model.png)

-For more information about the FEVER 1.0 shared task can be found ont this [website](http://fever.ai)
+For more information about the FEVER 1.0 shared task can be found on this [website](http://fever.ai)

 ## Requirement